BUI Attorney Cleveland, OH

 A day on the water is meant to be fun…but if you are suspected of operating your craft while intoxicated, your trip to the lake can land you in jail.
 In the Cleveland, Ohio area, you can be charged with boating under the influence (BUI)—also known as boating while intoxicated (BWI)—under often lower standards of evidence than would be required to charge you with drunk driving or operating a vehicle under the influence (OVI).

-BUI / BWI Penalties in the Cleveland Area
+Ohio BUI / BWI Penalties

-You are subject to the implied consent law, which means that as the operator of a vessel in state waters, you are obligated to submit to breath or chemical testing, or face a charge for refusal.
+You are subject to the implied consent law, which means that as the operator of a vessel in state waters, you are obligated to submit to a breath or chemical testing or face a charge for refusal.
 Conviction on a refusal charge can include an order keeping you off the water for a year.

 Defense Against BUI / BWI Charges